raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The client will request the desired session timeout values and the server will acknowledge with the response values that it requires the client to use.

-The DSO-DATA for the the Keepalive TLV is as follows:
+The DSO-DATA for the Keepalive TLV is as follows:

                             1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1